 If we are billing insurance it can take 2-4 weeks for the insurance to authorize the study if a prior authorization is needed.
 If no prior authorization is needed or we are billing the company directly for the study then the equipment can be sent out as soon as the employee contacts RMSDC to confirm their information and a date for testing is arranged with the patient.

 Once the equipment is sent generally via USPS, it takes 2-3 business days for the patient to receive the equipment.
-The sleep coach will be available that night if that is when the patient wants to do the study.
+Rocky Mountain sleep coaches are available 24/7 to accommodate the individuals schedule.

 Typical turnaround time from when the IHST is sent to the patient to when the report is available is less than 2 weeks.
 If the patient wears the device on the night he/she received the unit, and then ships it back to us the following morning, the entire process can take one week or less.
 Typically it takes 1 week for the machine to be sent out, the patient to do the test and then for the patient to ship it back.
 Then the report is scored/reviewed by a sleep technologist and then sent to one of our contracted sleep physician’s for review and interpretation.